 - Ensure all possible support is provided to make sure that an individual can make their own decisions.

 - Do not assume an individual is unable to make a decision because you believe that their decision is unwise or unsafe.

 - If it has been identified that an individual cannot make a decision, then whoever makes the decision on the individual’s behalf must do so in their best interests.

 - When somebody else makes a decision on an individual’s behalf, they must always choose the least restrictive option.

-Advance statements (also known as Advance Care Planning) are decisions that an individual makes about their future care and support whilst they have mental capacity to do so.
+Advance statements (also known as Advance Care Planning) are decisions that an individual makes about their future care and support whilst they have the mental capacity to do so.
 This is especially useful for individuals that have dementia because as they deteriorate they may lose mental capacity and somebody else may be responsible for making decisions about them.
-With advance statements, they can ensure they have a voice and their wishes are respected and taken into account when decisions are made about them.
+With advance statements, they can ensure they have a voice and their wishes are respected and taken into account when future decisions are made about them.